wolfharan/docker-symphony/README.md

 2. Checks the number of requests recieved in last t seconds (default is 120s, i.e 2 minutes), if the number of requests exceed base\_scale\_count (default is 20) a new container is started.
 If number of requests exceed base\_scale\_count\*2 , then 2 new containers are started and so on.
 3. The orchestrator must make requests to the health check API implemented in the application code running in the containers, if the health is not OK ( i.e is if the API doesn't return 200) the container is killed and a new container is start.
 This must be done every 1 second.

-## Where can you use this?
+## Where can I use this?

-You can use this to orchestrate the **containers running REST API's** on a single server instance. (eg :- AWS EC2 instance) Supported HTTP requests are as follows:
+You can use this to orchestrate  **containers running REST API's** on a single server instance. (eg :- AWS EC2 instance) Supported HTTP requests are as follows:
 - GET
 - POST